auri-gabriel/Page-Replacement-Simulator/README.md

 The program reads trace files containing a list of memory accesses and simulates how these algorithms would handle the memory.
 The program outputs the number of page faults for each algorithm and trace file combination.

 ### Input

 The program takes as input a list of trace files and a list of frame sizes.

+The inputs are hardcoded in the `main.rs`

 ### Output
-The program outputs the number of page faults for each combination of algorithm and trace file.
+The program prints the number of page faults for each combination of algorithm and trace file.

+#### Saving the Results

+To save the results, you can run it with the following command:

+`cargo run > output.txt`

+This will save the output of the program to a file named `output.txt`.

 ## Installation
 To run this program, you will need to have the latest version of Rust installed.
 You can follow the instructions on the [Rust website](https://www.rust-lang.org/tools/install) to install Rust.